 The benefit period

-The benefit period is the maximum amount of time you will receive benefit payouts for.
-For example, if you select a two-year benefit period, payment will continue until either the benefit period finishes, or you recover.
+The benefit period is the maximum amount of time for which you will receive benefit payouts.
+For example, if you select a 2-year limited benefit period, payments will continue until either the 2-year benefit period finishes, or you recover – whichever comes first.

-Just like the waiting period, there are usually options available for you to choose.
-And just like the waiting period, the benefit period will affect your premiums.
+Just like the waiting period, the benefit period you choose will affect your premiums.
 Generally, the shorter the benefit period you choose, the lower your premiums will be.

 - What’s the different between income protection through super and standalone policy?